Psychorism/psyReg2019/README.md

 ### Kaggle

-Kaggle for in-practice data analysis in parallel with the textbook.
+`Kaggle` for in-practice data analysis in parallel with studying the textbook.

-[Titanic](https://www.kaggle.com/c/titanic) Data Analysis was done.
-This included the following topics:
+[Titanic](https://www.kaggle.com/c/titanic) data analysis was done.
+The following topics were adressed:

 Week|Content
 -|-